-In this book project, I seek to uncover the conditions under which states coercively alter their ethno-national composition by expelling minorities and settling peripheral lands.
+In this book project, I uncover the conditions under which states colonize frontier regions by expelling minorities and settling their lands.
 I have compiled new geocoded data on the incidence of ethnic cleansing and settler colonialism from around the world in the late 20th century.
-I have also collected new sub-national data tracking the incidence of demographic engineering in 20th century China, the former USSR, Indonesia, Australia and Rwanda.
+I have also collected new sub-national data tracking the incidence of settler colonialism in 20th century China, the former USSR, Indonesia, and Australia.

-Rather than be explained by domestic politics, international norms, relative land availability, or ethno-racial ideologies, I find that patterns of settler colonialism and ethnic cleansing are shaped by the value of frontier territory and the military concerns of states.
-States disproportionately demographically engineer strategically important areas: non-natural frontiers and areas populated by secessionist and fifth column minorities.
-However, industrialization lowers the value of land to potential settlers and so reduces the capacity of states to manipulate the direction of internal migration.
-As such, as states industrialize, I find that they are no longer able to effectively alter the distribution of ethnic groups.
+Rather than be explained by domestic politics or ethno-racial ideologies, I find that patterns of settler colonialism and ethnic cleansing in the contemporary world are shaped by the value of frontier territory and the military concerns of states.
+States disproportionately colonize strategically important areas in response to conflict: non-natural frontiers and areas populated by "disloyal" minorities.
+However, as states develop and cities become magnets for labor, it is increasingly difficult to resettle people to contested frontiers.
+So, as states like Australia and China have developed economically, I find that they have no longer been able to effectively colonize frontier areas.

-Rather, all states undergo what I term a colonial transition with industrialization — industrialized states are are both less likely to try to resettle populations and less likely to have success when doing so.
-Settler colonialism and ethnic cleansing are, for these reasons, best understood as a transitional phase in state building between state formation and full industrialization.
+Rather, all states undergo what I term a colonial transition with modernization — developed states are are both less likely to engage in settler colonialism and less likely to have success when attempting to do so.
+Settler colonialism and ethnic cleansing are, for these reasons, best understood as a transitional phase in state building prior to modernization.

 Components of this project have been recently published in World Politics and International Organization.
 For more on these papers, please see Research.